 - Take your case to trial, if necessary

-Laborde Earles Injury Lawyers can handle as much of your lawsuit as possible.
-This may allow you the freedom to focus on your recovery or other matters that are important to you.
+Laborde Earles Injury Lawyers can manage all aspects of your claim or civil suit.
+This allows you the freedom to focus on your physical recovery, return to work, or other matters that are important to you.

 Recoverable Damages in a Personal Injury Case

-If we are able to successfully negotiate a settlement or win a judgment through a trial, then you may collect compensation for your damages.
+If we can successfully negotiate a settlement or win a judgment at trial, then you will collect compensation for the damages we documented during our investigation.
 In general, the potentially recoverable damages in a personal injury case include:

 - Current and future medical expenses

-- Lost income for the time when your injuries prevented you from going to work
+- Lost income for the time when your injuries prevented you from work

 - Reduced earning capability